ccarney16/pterodactyl-containers/INSTALL.md

 ## Workers/cron in seperate container

 While this container is able to run both the cron daemon and pterodactyl workers required for the panel to function correctly, they can be disabled in favor of running them in another container.
-Just set `DISABLE_WORKERS` to true and use the provided example in `docker-compose.extra.yml`.
+Just set `DISABLE_WORKERS` to true and use the provided examples for seperate workers in `docker-compose.extra.yml`.